Ifield Community College

-Ifield Community College (ICC) is a maintained comprehensive secondary school for pupils aged 11 to 18.
+Ifield Community College (ICC) is a maintained comprehensive secondary school in Crawley, England, for pupils aged 11 to 18, containing approximately 1200 pupils.

 Admissions

-It caters for around 1000 pupils in years 7 to 13, including over 100 in its sixth form.
+It has around 1000 pupils in years 7 to 13, including over 100 in its sixth form.
 It is situated in the west of Crawley, next to the A23.
 Ifield railway station is nearby to the south.

-The school is entirely comprehensive, providing education for around 1000 pupils aged between 11 and 18 of all abilities.
+The school is comprehensive, providing education for around 1200 pupils aged between 11 and 18 of all abilities.

-Most pupils attending the school live within the catchment area, and transfer from one of the local primary schools: